TorchDR/TorchDR/docs/source/torchdr.user_guide.rst

 The above figure is taken from `here <https://github.com/getkeops/keops/blob/main/doc/_static/symbolic_matrix.svg>`_.

-Set :attr:`backend="keops"` as input to any module to use symbolic tensors.

 Affinities
 ----------

 Affinities are the essential building blocks of dimensionality reduction methods.
-TorchDR provides a wide range of affinities, including basic ones such as :class:`GaussianAffinity <torchdr.GaussianAffinity>`, :class:`StudentAffinity <torchdr.StudentAffinity>` and :class:`ScalarProductAffinity <torchdr.ScalarProductAffinity>`.
+TorchDR provides a wide range of affinities.
+See :ref:`api_and_modules` for a complete list.

 Base structure
 ^^^^^^^^^^^^^^